-- We advise you to exercise a high degree of caution overall in Bangladesh due to the uncertain political and security situation.
+- We advise you to exercise a high degree of caution in Bangladesh due to the uncertain political and security situation.
 Pay close attention to your personal security at all times and monitor the media and local information sources for news about possible safety or security risks.

 - Bangladesh has experienced a number of terrorist incidents in the past and security agencies in Bangladesh continue to arrest people connected to terrorist organisations.
 Further attacks are possible, including against Western interests.

 - Criminal violence and armed robberies are common in Bangladesh, including in Banani, Baridhara and Gulshan in Dhaka where resident expatriates have been victims of robbery, pickpocketing and snatch and grab attacks.

 - Local laws impose penalties, which include fines and imprisonment, on Bangladeshi citizens if they purchase, carry, possess, transport or consume alcohol without a permit.
 These laws apply to dual nationals as well.

 - We advise you to reconsider your need to travel to the Chittagong Hill Tracts region because of the risk of violence and kidnapping.

 - See Travel Smart for general advice for all travellers.